-Being strong doesn’t have to be a tough code to crack for sure as hell isn’t easy either, we won’t know if we don’t try.
+Being strong doesn’t have to be a tough code to crack for sure as hell isn’t easy either.
+We will not know unless we try.
 Now let’s get into this.

 Strength Training 101

-When carrying out exercises for strength training, there are principles which you must now and implement your workout such as Reps, Tempo, Frequency, Rest, Intensity and Exercise selection.
-We would change them slightly to focus more on strength.
+When carrying out exercises for strength training, there are principles which you must know and implement in your workout such as Reps, Tempo, Frequency, Rest, Intensity and Exercise selection.

 It is ideal for strength training, reps to be kept around 1 -5.
 With anything more than that you would then be driving towards hypertrophy range.

-The intensity has to be around 80% – 90%, training within this range of your 1rep max is best ideal for strength.
-This is not only most optimal when it comes to Body Building strength.
-It is also safe when training within this range to avoid injuries or joint pain.
+The intensity has to be around 80% – 90%, training within this range of your 1rep max which is best ideal for strength.
+This is not only most optimal when it comes to bodybuilding or strength, it’s also safe when training within this range to avoid injuries or joint pain.

 Exercises selection for strength training

 We are familiar with the big lifts, the squat, deadlift, and the bench press and that’s why they are the basic powerlifting moves.